Charmingdc/Charmingdc/README.md

 ## About me
 💡 My passion for creating exceptional user experiences drives me to design responsive, interactive interfaces that bring websites to life with vibrant and dynamic elements.
 I enjoy working with CSS and strive to develop visually appealing and distinct designs.

-💼 I specialize in frontend development, utilizing modern tools like HTML, CSS, JavaScript, React, NextJs and TailwindCSS.
-My expertise also extends to technologies like Firebase, Bootstrap and Framer Motion.
+💼 I specialize in frontend development, utilizing modern tools like HTML, CSS, JavaScript, TypeScript, React, and TailwindCSS.
+My expertise also extends to technologies like Firebase and Framer Motion.

 📚 I’m always eager to learn new technologies and development techniques, and I enjoy sharing my knowledge with others.
 I’m committed to continuous growth, both as a developer and as an individual.